Yanni79/PWDPaste/README.md

 Usage: Run the compiled executable on a windows based machine.
 It should appear as an icon in the system tray.
 Copy the desired password into clipboard (for example out of CyberArk).
-Press ctrl+shift+N on your local desktop - then focus on the password field that you want type into (for example the console of a remote computer)
+Press Ctrl+Shift+N, with the FOCUS being on on your local desktop (IMPORTANT) - then focus on the password field that you want type into (for example the console of a remote computer).
+The expected behavior is that after 2 seconds the keyboard emulation will start typing the password on the "far end".

 The defined combinations are